PY7PB4 - Research Project and Critical Skills (2020/21)

 |Total study hours||600|

 The module aims to help students develop their understanding of the nature of counselling psychology research, and the intellectual and practical skills needed to plan and undertake research at postgraduate level.
-It provides opportunities for students to integrate their understanding of specific psychological research methods (e.g. as developed on the Advanced Research Design and Analysis for Psychology module) with their own applied interests and critical perspectives as counselling psychology researchers and practitioners.
-The module adopts a focus on the foundation competencies that are needed to conduct a critical literature review in a relevant topic area at postgraduate level, which could provide a basis for further advanced empirical investigation.
+It provides opportunities for students to integrate their understanding of specific psychological research methods (e.g. as developed on the Advanced Research Design and Analysis for Psychology module) with their own applied interests and critical perspectives as counselling psychology researchers.
+The module adopts a focus on the foundation competencies needed to conduct a critical literature review and develop a research proposal in a relevant topic area at postgraduate level.

 • The nature and scope of research in counselling psychology